-This is part of our program, The Story of Kendrick, an in-depth look at the life and music of Kendrick Lamar.
-Sound cool and want to sign up?
+This post is part of our program, The Story of Kendrick, an in-depth, 10-part look at the life and music of Kendrick Lamar.
+Sound cool and want to receive the other installments in your inbox?
 Go here.
 Already signed up and enjoying it?
-Help us get the word out and share on Facebook, Twitter or with this link.
-They’ll thank you.
+Help us get the word out and share on Facebook, Twitter, or with this link.
+Your friends will thank you.

 For many, good kid, m.A.A.d. city was their entry point to Kendrick Lamar, and it was one of the greatest revelations in hip-hop this decade.
 Tracks such as “Money Trees” and “Bitch, Don’t Kill My Vibe” pare the vulnerability and earned spirituality of a trauma survivor with the heft of a master technician, while his intricate raps carry a conceptual framework that revealed the full weight of the post-millennial American collapse—the dead homies, the dead-end jobs, the deadened interpersonal relationships.

 Released one week before that album dropped, and in conjunction with this “making of” article published by Complex, this playlist—in Kendrick’s own words—captures “some of the records that inspire me to this day.”
 It’s predictably diverse.
 The first two tracks veer from the hardscrabble pathos of DMX’s “Slippin’” (“I’m possessed by the darker side, livin’ the cruddy life”) to the haunting atmospheric grumbling of Portishead’s trip-hop trailblazer “Roads,” before eventually settling into the G-funk (DJ Quik’s “I Don’t Want to Party Wit U,” MC Eiht’s “Straight Up Menace”) that provided the soundtrack to Kendrick’s youth.